 - checking or preventing undesired growth of plants, except algae unless the products are applied on soil or water to protect plants (e.g. herbicides/weedkillers preventing the growth of weeds).

 PPPs contain at least one approved active substance (See the 'Approval of active substances' page for the approval procedure); these may include micro-organisms, pheromones and botanical extracts.

 Before any PPP can be placed on the market or used, it must be authorised in the EU country concerned.
 Regulation (EC) No 1107/2009 lays down the rules and procedures for authorisation of PPPs.

 The controls of the use and placing on the market of PPPs are performed by EU countries.
 For information about the trade of illegal and counterfeit pesticides you can consult the study on this topic.

 Article 53 of Regulation (EC) No 1107/2009 allows Member States to authorise the placing on the market of plant protection products, in special circumstances and derogating from the regular authorisation process, for a period not exceeding 120 days and for limited and controlled use, where such a measure is necessary because of a danger which cannot be contained by any other reasonable means.

-The EU Pesticides Database provides details about emergency authorisations granted by Member States as notified through the Plant Protection Products Application Management System (PPPAMS).
+The EU Pesticides Database provides details about emergency authorisations granted by Member States.
 The information provided does not constitute a complete legal authorisation – Member States are fully responsible for granting emergency authorisations.
 The information provided is the sole responsibility of Member States and therefore any questions related to specific authorisations should be addressed directly to the relevant Member State competent authority.